Jaytech is one of our most popular mentors for good reason. He’s wildly creative and incredibly knowledgeable in the world of dance music.

 Yes!
 If you want it.

-He thinks of music as something you work on every day.
+Music is something you work on every day.
 It’s like a garden that you tend to and over time it will grow and flourish.